pjotrp/once-only/README.md

 Once-only makes a program or script run only *once*, provided the inputs don't change (in a functional style!).
 This is very useful when running a range of jobs on a compute cluster or GRID.
 It may even be useful in the context of webservices.
-Once-only makes me much more relaxed running large jobs on compute clusters!
-If I make a mistake I don't need to rerun everything again.
+Once-only makes it relaxed to run many jobs on compute clusters!
+A mistake, interruption, or even a parameter tweak, does not mean everything has to be run again.

 Instead of running a tool or script directly, such as